akansha2001/tamp_uncertainty/README.md

 Using “templates” that define preconditions and effects for each operator, the symbolic planner solves for multiple all-outcomes determinized plans to the goal abstract belief state.
 These plans are then evaluated using a mental simulation to approximately learn the transition and reward models for the MDP.
 The MDP is then solved to obtain a policy which takes belief states as inputs and outputs a suitable controller.

 ## Status
 Two TAMPURA scenarios from Curtis et. al. [2024](https://arxiv.org/pdf/2403.10454) have been implemented and simulated on [Isaac Lab](https://isaac-sim.github.io/IsaacLab/main/index.html).
-The simulations are shown below.
+Two demonstrations for each scenario are shown below.
+For both files, `num_samples`, `batch_size` and `num_skeletons` can be changed in the `cfg` dictionary passed to the planner.
+Increasing `num_samples` would help learn the MDP more closely, and increasing `num_skeletons` will ensure that the symbolic planner explores more deterministic plans to the goal state.
+Increasing them is recommended for highly complex problems with large branching factors.

 ### Class Uncertainty
 A [robot arm](https://robodk.com/robot/Franka/Emika-Panda) is mounted to a table with 4 objects placed in front of it, with at least one bowl in the scene.
 The robot must place all objects of a certain class (here, green blocks) in the bowl.
 Classification noise is added to ground truth labels to mimic the confidence scores typically returned by object detection systems.